LegacyMinecraftPE/LegacyServerSoftware/README.md

 # LegacyCoreVersions
-Collection of old cores versions and installers for Minecraft PE Alpha
+Collection of server software for Minecraft PE Alpha

-# Add
-If you have a core that you would like to add, write to Discord `@eqozqq`, or just fork it =D